alecmuffett/onion-dv-certificate-proposal/README.md

 ## Outline

-[Onion sites](https://tools.ietf.org/html/rfc7686) provide self-authenticating network addresses which offer high assurance that a user of "onion networking" is connected to the service - strictly: to the possessor of a cryptographich private key - which they intended.
+[Onion sites](https://tools.ietf.org/html/rfc7686) provide self-authenticating network addresses which offer high assurance that a user of "onion networking" is connected to the service - strictly: to the possessor of a cryptographic private key - which they intended.

 This degree of assurance in the TCP/IP network stack is provided by certificate authorities who provide various checks prior of issuance of a certificate to a website owner.
 Depending upon the nature of the end crtificate, some or all of these checks are redundant in the Onion networking space.